Kenissocool/jawinbattery/README.md

 4. Call `BMS_Update()` regularly inside your main loop
 5. Use `BMS_GetData()` to access live battery data

-To integrate the BMS library into your STM32 project, simply call the following two functions in your main loop

 ```c
 BMS_Update(&hfdcan1);                    // Update internal battery data from CAN frame
 BatteryMsg* data = BMS_GetData();        // Access the latest battery data